AriJordan/colorfulKCenter/README.md

 It is work in progress.
 Help is welcome, especially with finding good (possibly heuristic) algorithms.
 High code quality is a goal, but not guaranteed.

-# Instructions:
+# Instructions
 ## Getting started
-- Make sure you have python3 with libraries satisfying the requirements in requirements.txt
+- Make sure you have python3 with libraries satisfying the requirements in requirements.txt:
 ```bash
 pip install -r requirements.txt
 ```
-- clone this repository
+- clone this repository:
 ```bash
 git clone https://github.com/AriJordan/colorfulKCenter.git
 ```
-- run main.py
+- run main.py:
 ```
 python main.py
 ```